 What Vincent says about being a Balkhi Foundation Scholar: “As a first-gen student, it has been a privilege and an uneasy journey to stand where I am today!
 I am honored for the Balkhi Foundation’s support to my dreams.
 And I am truly excited for the many more students that will

 be empowered by this scholarship”

-Justin Baumann is currently attending Stevens Institute of Technology with a major in Biology on the Pre-Medical track.
+Justin Baumann is currently attending Stevens Institute of Technology with a major in Engineering Management.
 Justin graduated from Bernards High School in Bernardsville, New Jersey as Vice President of Key Club and as a member of the executive board of Bernards High’s STEM Mentoring Club.
 At Stevens Justin is the treasurer of the Climbing and Mountaineering Club and intends to pursue research with professors on campus.
 Justin takes pride in working as a camp counselor and tutor for students with learning disabilities and aims to continue to work with children in the future.
-Justin’s ultimate goal is to attend medical school and become a pediatric specialist in surgery or dermatology.
+Justin’s ultimate goal is to build strong teams and communities within Computer Science and use that to help bring technology forward.

 What Justin has to say about being a Balkhi Foundation Scholar: “As a first generation college student, having the support of the Balkhi Foundation further enables and encourages me to rise to the top of my field.
 The Balkhi Foundation Scholarship is literally an investment in the future professionals of tomorrow, and I am grateful to be part of it.”